 Section 1.
 The President shall preside at all meetings, appoint all committees, and carry out any other duties connected with the office.

 Section 2.
 The Vice-President, or an appointee of the President, shall assist the President and, in case of the absence of the President, shall perform the duties of the President.
-The Vice-President, working with the editor of the newsletter, shall be responsible for oversight and content of the newsletter.

 Section 3.
 The Secretary shall record the attendance at all meetings, record the minutes of all proceedings of all meetings, and shall be responsible for preservation of all corporate records, excluding financial records.